Nabeel-Javaid/BotFlex/README.md

 ## Features

 - User authentication with Supabase
-- People search with multiple filters
+- Botflux with multiple filters
 - Responsive design with Tailwind CSS
 - Form validation with Zod and React Hook Form